Incremental Network Design with Minimum Spanning Trees: Run-time analysis

 In order to bound the time complexities of the problems IMD-MWB and IND-MST, we argue that the initial basis $X$, the ultimate basis $Y$ and the list of exchange pairs $\mathcal E$ can be determined simultaneously.
 The idea is to consider the elements of $E$ in order of nondecreasing weights and to construct and maintain three independent sets $X$, $Y$ and $Z$ using the following update rules: \begin{enumerate} \item An element $e\in E$ is added to $X$ if and only if $e\in E_0$ and the addition of $e$ does not create a circuit in $X$.
 Hence $X$ is an initial minimum weight basis when the algorithm terminates. \item An element $e\in E$ is added to $Y$ if and only if the addition of $e$ does not create a circuit in $Y$.
 Hence $Y$ is an ultimate minimum weight basis when the algorithm terminates. \item An element $e\in E$ is added to $Z$ if and only if it is added to $X$ or $Y$.
-We will show that because an edge added to $Y$ does not create a cycle in $Y$, it does not create a cycle in $Z$.
-Therefore, if an edge $e$ added to $Z$ creates a cycle $C$, then $e \in E_0$ and $C$ must contain an element of $E\setminus E_0$ and a maximum weight element $e'$ of $C\setminus E_0$ is removed from $Z$.
+We will prove the following fact: If an edge added to $Y$ does not create a circuit in $Y$ then it does not create a circuit in $Z$.
+By this fact, an edge e added to $Z$ can create a circuit $C$ in $Z$ only if it has been added to $X$.
+This implies $e \in E_0$ and $C$ must contain an element of $E\setminus E_0$ (otherwise $e$ would have created a circuit in $X$).
+In this situation, a maximum weight element $e'$ of $C\setminus E_0$ is removed from $Z$ to preserve the independence of $Z$.
 The pair $(e,e')$ is added to the set $\mathcal E$ of exchange pairs. \end{enumerate} To finish up, the set $\mathcal E$ of exchange pairs $(e,e')$ is ordered such that $w(e)-w(e')$ is nonincreasing, and ties are broken in favor of the pair that was added to $\mathcal E$ last.
 More precisely, we index $\mathcal E=\{(e_1,e'_1),\ldots,(e_k,e'_k)\}$, such that for every $i\in\{1,\ldots,k-1\}$, we have either $w(e_{i})-w(e'_{i})>w(e_{i+1})-w(e'_{i+1})$, or $w(e_{i+1})-w(e'_{i+1})=w(e_{i})-w(e'_{i})$ and the pair $(e_{i},e'_{i})$ is added to $\mathcal E$ after $(e_{i+1},e'_{i+1})$.
 A formal description can be found in Algorithm~\ref{alg:efficient}.
 For the remainder of the section, let $k$ be the size of the set $\mathcal E$ returned by the algorithm.